Tool Learning 1 - Use Fuzzilli on Real Targets

 $ sudo update-alternatives --remove clang /usr/bin/clang-10 #depends on the message show in the commandline

-Do not install like this (easier to make error)
+Do not install it like this, because it is easier to make mistakes:

 1